-The other fabrication technique, post-forming, is used when much tighter curves are required, down to a minimum external radius of 5mm and up to a maximum of 40mm.
+The other fabrication technique, post-forming, is used when much tighter curves are required, down to a minimum external radius of 5mm.
 In this process, the HPL is heated in a post-forming machine, which softens the resins in the laminate sheet and allows it to be bent and conformed to the shape of the substrate.
 This is how the edges of bullnose benchtops have been laminated for many years, but advances in Laminex resin technology have meant that these much tighter radiuses can now be achieved, opening up a new range of creative applications.
 And while there are no post-formed curves in this kitchen, there are in the next collaboration with Kennedy Nolan, which will be shared here soon.

 Cold-forming and post-forming can only be used for linear curves – that is, the laminate can’t be twisted around more than one axis – and there are different techniques that will achieve different effects.
 The best way to understand how to bring a curved design to reality is to work with an experienced fabricator.